Anjithajm/cutout/README.md

   Specifies the column name containing Declination (DEC) in degrees, here `DECJ2000`.

 - `--tile-col tile`
   Defines the column containing the tile filenames.
+The column format is String.
 These filenames may be a comma-separated list if multiple tiles cover the target.
+For example, see the `data.fits` file

 - `--band g`
   Sets the photometric band label used to tag output files and directories (e.g., 'g' band).